Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Conclusion

 \section{Conclusion}

-We introduced a new representer theorem for composite sparse-plus-smooth optimization problems, revisiting the original result from~\cite{debarre2021continuous}.
-Our theorem investigates deeper the connection between the two components of the problem and demonstrates a form of decoupling between them.
+We introduced a new representer theorem for composite sparse-plus-smooth optimization problems, revisiting the original result from~\cite{debarre2021continuous} and partly generalizing it in a more abstract setting.
+Our theorem investigates deeper the connection between the two components and demonstrates a form of decoupling between them.
 Interestingly, the composite minimization can be transformed into an equivalent simpler single-component problem.
 We recover the uniqueness of the smooth component and provide a more precise closed-form expression depending on the residual of the decoupled sparse problem.
+Additionally, we strengthen our understanding of composite minimization problems with a general theorem on the maximum value of the regularization parameter for the Banach-penalized optimization problems.

-We highlighted the relevance of composite models for sparse recovery when the observations are corrupted with the presence of background information, in scenarios where single-component sparse modeling only fails to produce accurate solutions.
-Moreover, the decoupled numerical procedure stemming from our representer theorem significantly outperforms the direct two-variable approach in terms of solving time.
+We highlighted the relevance of composite models for sparse recovery when the observations are corrupted with the presence of background information, in scenarios where single-component sparse modeling fails to produce accurate solutions.
+Moreover, the decoupled numerical procedure stemming from our representer theorem significantly outperforms the direct two-variable approach in terms of computational time.

-Building on this fast solver, composite models could be used as an enhanced version of traditional sparsity-promoting methods for practical applications involving large measurement datasets, such as 2D and 3D SMLM deconvolution.
+Building on this fast solver, composite models could be used as an enhanced version of traditional sparsity-promoting methods for practical applications involving large measurement datasets, for instance in microscopy imaging for 2D and 3D deconvolution.